Transition to the Responsive User Interface

 Latitude’s responsive user interface (UI) is built for how your users access their learning – from desktop to mobile device!
-For legacy customers using the older Classic user interface, this page helps describe the responsive UI and how you can transition to to it and reap the benefits.
+For legacy customers using the older Classic UI, this page introduces you to the responsive UI and how you can manage your organization’s transition to it.

-LatitudeLearning® LMS streamlines Student and Manager workflows with a responsive, task-oriented user interface (UI), easily explored using a Navigation fly-in menu.
-This document describes the features of this interface and contrasts it with the features it replaces from the Classic user interface.
+The LatitudeLearning® is excited about the decision to bring all customer LMS portals on to our Responsive Student and Manager user interface (UI), which is easily accessed using a configurable Navigation fly-in menu.
+This document describes the features of the responsive interface and contrasts it with the features it replaces from the Classic user interface.
 Transitioning to the responsive UI will require change management, but the benefits are clear and the process of switching itself is very simple.

 • Your LMS and your content will work better on mobile devices.